-Industries in rural areas and towns range from electronics, aerospace, automotive, healthcare, science, financial services, IT, digital and tourism.
-With South East England’s towns including Brighton, Guildford, Luton, Maidstone, Oxford, Portsmouth and Southampton.
-With key transport infrastructure – Heathrow and Gatwick airports, the Channel Tunnel and numerous ferry routes to the Continent – SMEs are ideally located to attract local, national and international trade.
+The South East of England has a strong and varied array of industries in rural areas and towns, ranging from electronics and aerospace to healthcare, financial services and tourism.
+In addition to this, towns such as Brighton, Guildford, Maidstone and Chelmsford have all weathered recent economic uncertainty well, and continue to have thriving business ecosystems.
+With key transport infrastructure – Heathrow and Gatwick airports, the Channel Tunnel and high-speed access to the Continent – SMEs are ideally located to attract local, national and international trade.

 South East Business Loans

 Fleximize – Limited companies, LLPs, and non-limited partnerships with four or more partners are eligible to apply for loans from £5,000 to £500,000, and sole traders or non-limited partnerships with less than four partners can apply for loans over £25,000.
 Whether you’re an early-stage or established business, Fleximize's relationship managers work closely with you to find the best possible funding product.
 Repayment terms span one month to 48 months, and you only need to be trading for a minimum of six months.

 Let’s Do Business – Business Growth Loans – Business loans are available for SMEs in Sussex, Kent, Surrey and Hampshire that have been trading for at least 1 year.
 You can borrow between £3,000 and £50,000 over a term of up to seven years.
 An arrangement fee is required.

 Let’s Do Business – Start Up – A delivery partner of the government Start up Loans scheme, Let’s Do Business is providing entrepreneurs over 18 with loans.
 You must be based in Sussex, Kent, Surrey and Hampshire and be trading for a maximum of 12 months to borrow money.
 Payment terms range between 12 months and 20 months.